LayssonENS/CRUD-ZEND/INFO.md

 ERROS POSSÍVEIS
-404 The requested URL could not be matched by routing - Apagar arquivos .php da pasta cache.
+- 404 The requested URL could not be matched by routing.
+Apagar arquivos .php da pasta cache.

+- Connect Error: SQLSTATE[HY000] [2054] The server requested authentication method unknown to the client ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'root';

 ZEND DB